xDRL64/TinyTools.js/WebMemory/readme.txt

     For security reasons, you have to delete manually files and session folders that you want to remove.
     You keep total control on file access permissions in Windows.
-    You may not allow to delete from Windows explorer, be sure to close API sever before deleting elements.
+    You may not allow to delete from Windows explorer, be sure to close API server before deleting elements.